Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 Enhance your Easter décor with cute little pastel birdies.
 Find the directions at the Bird’s Party BLOG site.

 This would be a great addition to any Easter décor.
-Find the instructions at Sweet Floweret.
+Find the instructions at Average Inspired.

 36. Yarn Easter Egg Wreath

 This beautiful and unique wreath will look great in any room of your home.
-Find the directions at the SWEET survival site.
+Find the directions at Where the Smiles Have Been site.

 37. Decoupage Eggs